temperedangel/Github-and-Jupyter-setup/README.md

  # GitHub-and-Jupyter-setup
 This module's assignment files can be found in the "Assignments" folder.
-The repo is also linked from gitfront.io.